Mario-RC/dstc11_track4_robust_multilingual_metrics/docs/data-and-regeneration.md

 ## What May Require Paid Services

 Regenerating the original translations, backtranslations, Content Moderator metadata, or sentiment metadata from raw text may require external paid services, depending on the provider used.
-The public train/development release already includes the open data needed for most reuse cases, so normal users should download it from Hugging Face instead of re-running paid service jobs.
+The public train/development release already includes the open data needed for most reuse cases, so normal users should use the released Hugging Face files instead of re-running paid service jobs.

 ## What Goes to GitHub